-Wondering about the health of your fetus can cause you to worry, but these fears can be easily allayed with genetic testing.
+Wondering about the health of your fetus can cause you to worry, but these fears can be easily quieted with genetic testing.

 Yes, you can get a genetic test done while pregnant.
 In fact, it’s highly encouraged to diagnose any risk of congenital conditions or birth defects that you might want to be aware of so you can prepare accordingly.

 Understanding any genetic risks that may affect your baby will make it easier to make decisions and will benefit you in the long run.

 Know Your DNA Reviews

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

 There are plenty of mandatory routine prenatal tests you need to go through to determine the health of your fetus, but genetic testing is not necessarily one of them.